 Thirty-six credits of course work are required.
 Most students complete their course work in three consecutive summers (12 credits each summer) or in two academic years (nine credits each semester for four semesters).
 Once they begin, students are expected to make steady progress through course work and their dissertations.

-Academic year cohort students will take three courses in each of the fall and spring terms and may take one course each summer, two with the approval of the doctoral coordinator.
-The exception to the three courses each semester requirement relates to students final Spring semester when they may take the number of courses required to complete the required 36 hours.
+Academic-year cohort students will take three courses in each of the fall and spring terms and may take one course each summer, two with the approval of the doctoral coordinator.
+The exception to the three courses each semester requirement relates to students final spring semester when they may take the number of courses required to complete the required 36 hours.
 Leaves of absence are not permitted as noted in the leaves of absence policy in the Program Handbook.

 Total Credit Hours: 48 (Including Dissertation)

 How to apply